FCRA Gives 68 Acres To Arkansas Colleges Of Health Education For Use As Trails

 “The property currently contains part of a trail designed for the benefit of the public, and it is ACHE’s intent to keep said trails intact,” noted a letter from Kyle Parker, CEO of ACHE to Daniel Mann, FCRA executive director.

+If it is not possible to keep the trail intact on the median for safety reasons, the trails will be relocated to a safer area, Parker said.
+The median area will be landscaped and maintained by the college as a beautiful space, Parker said.

+“Wellness is extremely important to our mission.
+Looking at pretty places makes you feel better.
+I think you can look at our campus and know that we are pretty good at landscaping.”

-To read more about this article, visit our content partner Talk Business & Politics.
+To read more of this story, visit our content partner Talk Business & Politics.